 The alternator serves a very important purpose in your vehicle.
-It is responsible for generating the proper amount of electricity for powering the vehicle’s electrical components and battery.
+Its primary function is to generate the electricity needed to power all of the vehicle’s electrical components and recharge the battery.
+This is accomplished by converting the engine’s mechanical energy into electrical energy.

 Common Causes of Alternator Failure